kkrt-labs/kakarot-docs/docs/architecture/understanding-kakarot.md

 ---
-title: Kakarot zkEVM under the hood
+title: Kakarot ZK-EVM under the hood
 sidebar_position: 2
 ---

-## Kakarot, the zkEVM built in Cairo
+## Kakarot, the ZK-EVM built in Cairo

-Kakarot is a zkEVM built in [Cairo](https://www.cairo-lang.org/), the provable language that powers [Starknet](https://starkware.co/starknet/) and all the StarknetOS chains (also called CairoVM chains, or Starknet appchains).
+Kakarot is a ZK-EVM built in [Cairo](https://www.cairo-lang.org/), the provable language that powers [Starknet](https://starkware.co/starknet/) and all the StarknetOS chains (also called CairoVM chains, or Starknet appchains).
 Kakarot is an Ethereum-compatible Layer 2, a